redis/docs/content/commands/hsetf/index.md

 ## Options

 The `HSETF` command supports a set of options that modify its behavior.
-Except for `key`, the arguments may be specified in any order.
-When an optional argument is specified more than once, only the last occurrence is used.
+Except for `key`, you may specify the arguments in any order.
+When you specify an optional argument more than once, only the last occurrence is used.

 * `key` -- if it already exists, it must be of type hash.
 * `DC` -- when not specified and `key` does not exist, the key will be created.
 Otherwise, the key will not be created.